troublesomeMilo/song-relational-database/README.md

         return cur, conn

-he `create_tables.py` script then defines the function `drop-tables(cur, conn)` to drop any existing tables to ensure a clean slate.
+The `create_tables.py` script then defines the function `drop-tables(cur, conn)` to drop any existing tables to ensure a clean slate.

     def drop_tables(cur, conn):
         for query in drop_table_queries: